 Peer-to-peer topology

 In the peer-to-peer topology, two devices seek to perform layer 2 point-to-point communication with each other.
-In that case, one of the devices assumes the coordinator role, providing an OWPAN to the other device.
-Therefore, the peer-to-peer topology is a special case of the star topology, involving a coordinator and a single non-coordinator device associated with the provided OWPAN.
+In that case, one of the devices assumes the coordinator role, providing an OWSN to the other device.
+Therefore, the peer-to-peer topology is a special case of the star topology, involving a coordinator and a single non-coordinator device associated with the provided OWSN.

 Relay functionality